List of Hot Adult Contemporary number ones of 1989

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1989, 19 songs topped the chart, then published under the title Hot Adult Contemporary, based on playlists submitted by radio stations.
+In 1989, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1989 was published under the title Hot Adult Contemporary, has undergone various name changes during its history but has been published as Adult Contemporary since 1996.
+In 1989, 19 songs topped the chart based on playlists submitted by radio stations.

-In the year's first issue of Billboard the number one song was "Two Hearts" by Phil Collins, which was in its third week at number one, and would go on to spend three weeks at number one in 1989.
-Collins would also go on to have the final chart-topper of the year, as "Another Day in Paradise" occupied the top spot for the final five weeks of 1989.
-The eight weeks which Collins spent at number one during the year was the most by any act.
+In the year's first issue of Billboard, the number one song was "Two Hearts" by Phil Collins, which was in its third week at number one, and would go on to spend three weeks at number one in 1989.
+Collins also spent four weeks in the top spot with "Another Day in Paradise"; the seven weeks which he spent at number one during the year was the most by any act.
 The only other artist to achieve more than one chart-topper in 1989 was Cher, who spent a single week at number one with "If I Could Turn Back Time" and a further four with "After All", a duet with Peter Cetera.
 Two songs tied for the longest unbroken run at number one during the year, each spending six weeks atop the chart.
-British group Simply Red topped the chart for six weeks in June and July with "If You Don't Know Me by Now" and American vocalist Richard Marx had a similar run in August and September with "Right Here Waiting".
+The British group Simply Red topped the chart for six weeks in June and July with "If You Don't Know Me by Now" and the American vocalist Richard Marx had a similar run in August and September with "Right Here Waiting".